Pac-12 Football Championship Game

-The Pac-12 Football Championship Game is an annual college football game held by the Pac-12 Conference to determine the season's conference champion.
+The Pac-12 Football Championship Game is a college football game held by the Pac-12 Conference to determine the season's conference champion, initially played from 2011 through 2023.
 The game from the 2011–2021 seasons had the champion of the North Division against the champion of the South Division.
 The inaugural game was held during the 2011 season.
-Starting in 2022, the two teams with the highest conference winning percentage will face off in the championship game.
+In 2022 and 2023, the two teams with the highest conference winning percentage faced off in the championship game.

-The game is scheduled to be played in Allegiant Stadium in Paradise, Nevada through 2022.
+The game was scheduled to be played in Allegiant Stadium in Paradise, Nevada, through 2022.
 In 2020, as a result of the COVID-19 pandemic, the game was hosted at the home stadium of the division winner with the better conference record, which was the Los Angeles Memorial Coliseum, home of the USC Trojans.
 From 2014 to 2019, the game was played at Levi's Stadium in Santa Clara, California.
 The first three editions were also held at the home stadium of the division winner with the better conference record: Autzen Stadium in 2011, Stanford Stadium in 2012, and Sun Devil Stadium in 2013.
-The game is usually held on the first Friday following the conclusion of the regular season.
+The game was usually held on the first Friday following the conclusion of the regular season.

-The winner of the game is awarded the Pac-12 Conference's automatic berth in the Rose Bowl Game, unless the team is selected to play in the College Football Playoff (CFP), and/or in seasons where the Rose Bowl hosts a CFP semifinal.
+The winner of the game was awarded the Pac-12 Conference's automatic berth in the Rose Bowl Game, unless the team was selected to play in the College Football Playoff (CFP), and/or in seasons where the Rose Bowl hosts a CFP semifinal.

-Television broadcast rights to the game are shared by Fox Sports in even years and ESPN in most odd years, with the 2019 and 2021 editions on ABC.
-ESPN Radio holds the radio rights.
+The game was placed on hiatus in 2024 due to most Pac-12 members leaving the conference.
+In 2025, it was confirmed that the game will be reinstated in 2026 with the conference's reconstruction.